bipio-server/bipio/README.md

 ### Visual Tools

 The BipIO server is a small headless API server and ships without a UI.
-Our official UI can be found on the hosted platform site at [https://bip.io](https://bip.io)
+Our official UI can be found on our hosted platform at [https://bip.io](https://bip.io)

 [![ScreenShot](https://i.vimeocdn.com/video/507461873.webp?mw=1920&mh=960&q=70)](https://vimeo.com/119869509)